Twitter 'Likes' Hider

-Twitter sometimes shows you tweets that people you follow 'like'.
+Twitter sometimes shows you tweets that people whom you follow 'like' or 'follow'.
 This extension provides a toggle to hide those.

 # Twitter 'Likes' Hider